 Study both tabs.
 Now click on the Free tab.
 Download a couple of paranormal vampire romances, and read them.
 Or at least skim them, for now.
 Could you write something similar?
 More to the point, would you ENJOY writing something similar?

 Enjoyment is important.
-If you hate what you’re writing, it will bleed through (pun intended) in your words.
+If you hate the fiction you’re writing, it will bleed through (pun intended) in your words.

 If you’re not sure, try a few genres/ categories.
 Download some freebies.
 Find what you enjoy.

 Tip: make some notes while you go through this process.
-The more you understand how ebooks are “shelved” on Amazon via genre and keywords, the better you’ll get at making sure your own ebooks are easily found… and purchased.
+The more you understand how books are “shelved” on Amazon via genre and keywords, the better you’ll get at making sure your own books are easily found… and purchased.

 Once you’ve read some stories in your chosen genre, write your stories.
 Don’t stop reading, especially if you’re unfamiliar with the genre you’re writing.
-Read your downloads, AND read the ebook’s reviews.
-Reviews are readers speaking, telling you what they liked, and disliked… so go to the ebook’s product page on Amazon, and pay attention. 🙂
+Read your downloads, AND read the book’s reviews.
+Reviews are readers speaking, telling you what they liked, and disliked… so go to the book’s product page on Amazon, and pay attention. 🙂

 You write, write, write….
-You finish writing your ebook.
-Your ebook is edited, you create your cover, and upload your work to Amazon.
+You finish writing your book.
+Your book is edited, you create your cover, and upload your work to Amazon.

 Latest posts by Angela Booth (see all)